IHE/ITI.MHD/input/pagecontent/ITI-67.md

 | related (Note 4)	| $XDSDocumentEntryReferenceIdList |
 {: .grid}

-Note 1: This FindDocuments parameter is used when the greater than parameter modifier is used on the indexed parameter.
+Note 1: This FindDocuments parameter is used when the greater than parameter modifier is used on the given parameter.

-Note 2: This FindDocuments parameter is used when the less than parameter modifier is used on the indexed parameter.
+Note 2: This FindDocuments parameter is used when the less than parameter modifier is used on the given parameter.

 Note 3: The $XDSDocumentEntryType is not a supported query parameter in HL7 FHIR.